ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 ### Document purpose and scope

-The purpose of this System Security Plan (SSP) is to describe the security implementation of the CloudSystem, including the underlying Azure and Office 365 components that are leveraged in its deployment.
+The purpose of this System Security Plan (SSP) is to describe the security implementation of the CloudSystem, including the underlying Azure and Microsoft 365 components that are leveraged in its deployment.
 This document is designed to comply with the Australian Government Information Security Manual (ISM) documentation requirements for system authorisation.

 This document is deliberately written using descriptive and explanatory language to assist an Agency to understand how the CloudSystem operates securely, the security controls it provides, and the residual controls that must be addressed by an Agency.

-For detailed information on how the CloudSystem addresses specific controls in the ISM (April 2021 update), refer to the ‘DTA - Cloud-Only Blueprint - System Security Plan Annex (April 2021)’.
+For detailed information on how the CloudSystem addresses specific controls in the ISM (June 2021 update), refer to the ‘DTA - Cloud-Only Blueprint - System Security Plan Annex (June 2021)’.

 ### Overarching security policies

 The security policies that the CloudSystem has been designed to comply with are listed below:

-* The Australian Government ISM (April 2021) controls.
+* The Australian Government ISM (June 2021) controls.
 * The Australian Cyber Security Centre (ACSC) Strategies to Mitigate Cyber Security Incidents, including the Essential Eight Maturity Model.
-* The ACSC Security Configuration Guide - Apple iOS 12 Devices (June 2020).
+* The ACSC Security Configuration Guide - Apple iOS 14 Devices (February 2020).
 * The Protected Security Policy Framework.
-* Hardening Microsoft Windows 10 version 1709 Workstation (April 2020).
+* Hardening Microsoft Windows 10 version 1909 Workstation (June 2020).

 ### Related security documentation